 New Mexico Legal Industry Reform

 New Mexico is planning for long term reform of its legal industry.
 The changes—though they may take many years to achieve—will dramatically impact which New Mexicans get the legal help they need.
-Though New Mexico is not considering allowing nonlawyer-owned law firms like Law on Call at this time, we’re excited to see how their reforms pan out.

 “No one program or tool will fully mitigate the access to justice crisis.
 However, even with a small innovation, the gap could be reduced.”